ultraio/docs-blockchain/downloads/docs.md

 The next tutorial will cover adding your account to the Ultra Wallet - [Tutorial - Setup Ultra Wallet](./tutorial-setup-the-wallet.md)

 ---
-title: 'Tutorial - Log in to the Ultra Toolkit'
+title: 'Tutorial - Log in to the Ultra Tool Kit'
 order: -99997
 oultine: [0, 5]
 ---

-# Tutorial - Log in to the Ultra Toolkit
+# Tutorial - Log in to the Ultra Tool Kit

-Ultra Toolkit is a decentralized application facilitating seamless interaction with the Ultra blockchain and its smart contracts.
+Ultra Tool Kit is a decentralized application facilitating seamless interaction with the Ultra blockchain and its smart contracts.
 Designed for developers, it provides essential functionalities such as interacting with Ultra smart contracts, searching for Uniqs, Uniq Factories and Users.

-This tutorial will cover the simplest process of logging in into the Ultra Toolkit using the Ultra Wallet.
+This tutorial will cover the simplest process of logging in into the Ultra Tool Kit using the Ultra Wallet.

 ## Prerequisites